 Appendix 5 Considerations for antiretrovirals in renal impairment

-Download the comments received by the BHIVA Secretariat during the web consultation process
+Download the comments received by the BHIVA Secretariat during the public consultation process

 Presentation on these guidelines is available to download and use to facilitate dissemination and implementation of the BHIVA guidance.